icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

 Based on a detailed analysis of the Houghton and Radford [^2] data used to develop the Langmuir distributions, the distributions were revised:

-> In the course of earlier work on the physical origin of the drop- size distribution in clouds, the volume distribution diagram of Houghton and Radford (reference 13) for fog drops was redrawn in the form shown in figure 6 and the volume distribution found by Vonnegut, Cunningham, and Katz (reference 11) in clouds was plotted on the same chart.
+> In the course of earlier work on the physical origin of the drop-size distribution in clouds, the volume distribution diagram of Houghton and Radford (reference 13) for fog drops was redrawn in the form shown in figure 6 and the volume distribution found by Vonnegut, Cunningham, and Katz (reference 11) in clouds was plotted on the same chart.
 Upon